Current Health Threats

 - The college has located hand sanitizer dispensers at strategic locations and housekeeping staff members are using antiviral cleaning agents and giving extra attention to high traffic areas.

 - Beginning March 10, Wayne Community College suspended all college-sanctioned travel by both student groups and employees to attend meetings, workshops, conferences, etc. outside of Wayne County until further notice.

 - As a precautionary measure, Wayne Community College cancelled meetings and events that would have involved members of the public.
-That ban is in place from March 14 through the end of the Spring Semester.
-Both the curriculum and the Adult High School/High School Equivalency graduation ceremonies have been postponed until tentatively late July.
+That ban is in place until further notice.

 COVID-19 (Coronavirus Disease 2019) is a respiratory illness caused by a novel (new) coronavirus.
 There is currently no vaccine to protect against it but there are steps that everyone can take to avoid being exposed to the virus that causes it and to prevent infection.
 Those steps are the same ones that we should be taking in the face of any infectious disease.

 - Cover your mouth and nose with a cloth face covering when around others and when you are in public.
 Studies have suggested that COVID-19 may be spread by people who are not showing symptoms.
 One estimate is that as many as a half of all infected people are asymptomatic.
 You could spread COVID-19 to others even if you do not feel sick.

 - Avoid close contact with other people.
 Even if others do not appear to be sick, they could share the virus with you.